roberts01/maexchen/README.md

-# maexchen
+# Maexchen dice game

-Interactive dice game Maexchen (in English also known as Mia)
+Interactive dice game Maexchen (in English also known as Mia) for up to 10 players

 Written by Robert H. Schuppan